dragonfly-science/dragonfly-website/content/people/2020-08-27-fisheries-scientist-vacancy/content.md

 experience.
 To apply for this position, please send a cover letter (a maximum of two pages), and a curriculum vitae to [Philipp Neubauer](mailto:philipp@dragonfly.co.nz).

-Because of COVID-19, there
-is currently limited immigration to New Zealand, and applicants must be eligible to live and work in New Zealand.
+Because of COVID-19, applicants must be eligible to live and work in New Zealand.
 Please note that a similar role was advertised before the pandemic, and we were unable to proceed.
-If you wish to reconsidered, please resubmit your application.
+If you wish to be reconsidered, please resubmit your application.

 Applications close at 12pm on Monday, 21 September, 2020.